fru-old/jsdoc-at-examples/readme.md

 ---

 **How should use this library?**

 Everybody that likes to add the @examples syntax to there testing workflow or tool should have a look.
-If you would like to integrate this into your tool please feel free to contact me.
+If you would like to discuss the integration into your tool, please feel free to contact me.

 **Does this generate JSDoc project documentation?**

 No it does not.
 For this use e.g. [grunt-jsdoc](https://github.com/krampstudio/grunt-jsdoc).
 Also have a look at the sample folder where in every grunt build

 **This looks a lot like [autodoc](https://github.com/dtao/autodoc).
 Why not just use autodoc or fork it?**